-Apart from pretraining language models, another transfer learning approach is to fine-tune deep learning models using data augmentation methods (Lee 2013, Laine and Aila 2016, Xie et al. 2020).
-Examples include unsupervised data augmentation (UDA) (Xie et al. 2020) and Self-Ensembling (Laine and Aila 2016).
-These methods use consistency regularization to avoid disruption from the data augmentation process.
-A limitation of pseudo-labeling methods in general has been the quality of data generated, which often produces noisy signals that offset the predictive power gains (Lee 2013).
+Apart from pre-training language models, another transfer learning approach is to fine-tune deep learning models using data augmentation methods (Lee 2013; Laine and Aila 2016; Xie et al. 2020).
+Examples include unsupervised data augmentation (UDA) (Xie et al. 2019) and Self-Ensembling (Laine and Aila 2016).
+These methods utilize consistency regularization to avoid disruption from the data augmentation process.
+A limitation of pseudo-labeling methods in general has been the quality of data generated - which often produces noisy signals that offset the predictive power gains (Lee 2013).
 This issue can certainly come into play on social media and user-generated text, where data quality is often lower.

-A related ML advancement of interest to personality detection has been attention mechanisms.
-As noted, some prior personality detection methods have used basic onedimensional attention, such as AttRCNN (Xue et al. 2018), which uses exploited word-level attention by aggregating the embeddings of words surrounding a target word.
+A related machine learning advancement of interest to personality detection has been attention mechanisms.
+As noted, some prior personality detection methods have used basic one dimensional attention, such as AttRCNN (Xue et al. 2018), which uses exploited word-level attention by aggregating the embeddings of words surrounding a target word.
 The aspect-oriented sentiment analysis literature has also used one-dimensional aspect attention for words within a phrase surrounding opinion source/target keywords, including aspect-aware functions (Zhou et al. 2019) such as dot-product, concat, and general attention.
 Recognizing that for many tasks, text patterns manifest at the message versus word levels, the state-of-the-art has been hierarchical attention networks (HAN) and self-attention based extensions such as hierarchical convolutional attention networks (HCAN) (Gao et al. 2018).
-The Msg-Attn (Lynn et al. 2020) approach uses word- and message-level attention for personality detection.
-However, personality is a person-centric trait manifesting collectively in terms of the psychological concepts conveyed (Goldberg 1990, Cobb-Clark and Schurer 2012).
-Existing attention mechanisms ignore key person-level information and the organic concept construct, instead focusing on the more arbitrary "message" unit of information.
+Msg-Attn (Lynn et al. 2018) approach employs word- and message-level attention for personality detection.
+However, personality is a person-centric trait manifesting collectively in terms of the psychological concepts conveyed (Goldberg 1990; Cobb-Clark and Schurer 2012).
+Existing attention mechanisms ignore key person-level information.